Skip to main content

 read_p2p_messages

-Read direct message chat history using user access token, with options for sorting, time range, and auto-expanding merged messages.
+Fetch direct message chat history using a user access token, including chats inaccessible to the bot.
+Supports pagination, sorting, and auto-expansion of merged messages.

 Instructions